evdubs/iex-stocks/README.md

 $ racket company-transform-load.rkt
 ```

-Many of the above programs require a password.
+Many of the above programs require a database password.
 The available parameters are:

 ```bash
 $ racket chart-extract.rkt -h